Free during beta. Browser Node, browser Python, and server promotion included.

 What happens when billing turns on?

-Everything is free during the beta.
-We give commercial workspaces sixty days written notice before we charge anything.
+Everything is free during the beta, including the server runtime while it is in beta.
+We give commercial workspaces seven days written notice before we charge anything.
 Your usage during beta does not count against any future limits.
-Non-commercial projects get 20,000 MAB after beta.
+Non-commercial projects get 20,000 MAB and browser-runtime access after beta.

 Do all projects need a project ID?

 Yes.
-A project ID is a public identifier used to load the right runtime assets, choose the compatible package registry, and report usage.
+Create an account, select or create an organization, and Verklet provisions a project ID for that organization.
+The ID is public and is used to load the right runtime assets, choose the compatible package registry, and report usage.
 It is not a secret and is safe to ship in browser code.

 Can I self-host assets?